 They are supernatural or cosmic beings, or very different species for which there are no gender norms.

 The name refers to a group (e.g. “people”) or general species (e.g. “Chocobo”) which might include more than one gender.

+They have a generic name (e.g. “Guard”, “Villager”) AND their gender isn’t readily identifiable from the indicators below.
+This includes where it isn’t possible to identify the specific character.
 They are an invisible third person narrator, especially in text-based adventures.
+(Although sometimes the gender of the narrator can be determined and should be coded accordingly (for example where they are a named character – such as Varric in DA2 – or where there is sufficient indication of their gender from their voice/pronouns used etc.)

 The dialogue comes from the game system not tied to a character, e.g. in tutorials.

-A hierarchical list of information sources is used to code the gender of the game characters.
-If one source of information is not available, try to make a decision based on the next source type.
-Several sources of data may be required to make a decision.
+There are various indicators used to code the gender of the game characters.
+Some are more authoritative than others, but any individual indicator is defeasible.
+Usually several indicators are required to make a decision, although the community wikis serve as ‘shorthand’ for these (as they are based on visual gender signifiers, character voice, game documentation etc.)

 1. Category defined by community wiki

 Some games have community-written wikis or discussion boards with pages for each character.
-Some of these define the gender of the character (e.g. https://finalfantasy.fandom.com/wiki/Cloud_Strife under “Gener” in the info bar on the right).
+Some of these define the gender of the character (e.g. https://finalfantasy.fandom.com/wiki/Cloud_Strife under “Gender” in the info bar on the right).

 The category can be debatable, or change according to the language/release of the game.

-2. Pronouns used in community wikis

-In a wiki page about a character, they may be referred to by a specific pronoun that might give you a clue.

-3. Character name
+2. Character name

 The gender of some characters is revealed in their name, e.g. “King Graham”.